sallar-ba/Neoxtract-Extension/STORE-LISTING.md

 - Professional link & email extractor.
 Filter, search, export data.
 Ideal for SEO specialists, marketers, researchers.
 No tracking.

 Long description
-🚀 **CyberExtractor** is the ultimate link extractor and email extractor Chrome extension for professionals.
+🚀 **Neoxtract** is the ultimate link extractor and email extractor Chrome extension for professionals.
 Extract all links and emails from any webpage instantly with powerful filtering, search, and export capabilities.

 **Perfect for SEO specialists, marketers, researchers, QA teams, and content auditors** who need to quickly analyze website links, perform link audits, extract contact information, or export data for further analysis.